-There are two types of venomous snakes in the Pacific Northwest.
+There are two types of venomous snakes in Oregon.
 They’re both Western Rattlesnake subspecies.
 These are the most widely distributed rattlesnakes in the United States and Canada.

 We’ll talk about each of these snakes in the paragraphs below.